 Birth Injury Lawyers at Dolman Law Group

 Dolman Law Group is a nationally recognized injury law firm with experience litigating preventable birth injury cases.
-Our birth injury lawyers have a combined 115+ years of experience handling catastrophic injury claims throughout Florida and other states with local counsel (licensed attorneys in the applicable jurisdiction).
+Our birth injury lawyers have a combined 130+ years of experience handling catastrophic injury and birth injury claims throughout Florida and throughout the nation with local counsel (licensed attorneys in the applicable jurisdiction).

-We have recovered over $200 million for victims of negligence throughout Florida.
+We have recovered over $250 million in financial compensation for victims of negligence throughout Florida and the United States.
 Birth injury cases require significant financial resources due to costs associated with retaining experts.

-Matthew Dolman is the managing partner of our firm, which has handled over 9000 personal injury claims and 1500 lawsuits.
-Matthew is a lifetime member of the Million Dollar and Multi-Million Dollar Advocates Forum for resolving claims over $1 million and $2 million, respectively.
+Matthew Dolman is the managing partner of our firm, which has handled over 11,000 serious injury claims and 3200 lawsuits.
+Matthew is a lifetime member of the Million Dollar and Multi-Million Dollar Advocates Forum for resolving individual claims in excess of $1 million and $2 million, respectively.

 In addition, his colleagues have selected him as a Florida Super Lawyer and part of Florida’s Legal Elite on multiple occasions.
-Matthew understands that every birth injury case is unique and has secured financial resources via an extensive credit line to retain the best experts for illustrating the losses sustained by our clients.
+Matthew understands that every birth injury case is unique and has secured financial resources via an extensive credit line to retain the best medical experts for illustrating harms and losses sustained by our clients.

 Stanley Gipe is a Florida Bar Board Certified Civil Trial Lawyer.
 This certification deems Stan an expert in the discipline of trying civil jury trials.

-He has handled more than 1,000 lawsuits and has litigated cases as lead counsel in the following Florida Counties; Hillsborough, Pinellas, Sarasota, Manatee, Pasco, Dade, Broward, Palm Beach, and Orange County.
+He has handled more than 2,000 serious injury and medical malpractice lawsuits.
+Stan has litigated cases as lead counsel in the following Florida Counties; Hillsborough, Pinellas, Sarasota, Manatee, Pasco, Dade, Broward, Palm Beach, and Orange County.
 Stan is both a trial attorney and a birth injury lawyer.

 He has vast experience litigating even the most complicated cases and holding medical professionals accountable for their negligence.